A smiling young man holds the liftgate of a car open as an older man looks on.

 Applying for a joint credit card account with someone else, like a friend or family member, can be another strategy to build your credit history and score.
 In a joint account, both people have equal responsibility for managing the account.
 This is different from having a cosigner, where the cosigner only becomes liable for payments if the primary account holder fails to make them.
 If both of you use the card wisely and make payments on time, it can help improve both of your credit scores.
 However, if one person mismanages the card, it could negatively affect both of your credit scores.

-Getting a credit card when you're young or just starting with credit can be tough.
+Getting a credit card when you're a young college student or just starting with credit can be tough.
 But remember, if you’re looking to cosign with someone on a credit card, it's a big responsibility for both of you.
-If getting a cosigner isn't an option, there are other ways, like secured credit cards or being an authorized user on someone else's card.
+If getting a cosigner isn't an option, there are other ways to begin building credit history, like secured credit cards or being an authorized user on someone else's card.
 Whatever way you choose, the most important thing is to use credit wisely and make sure everyone understands their responsibilities.

 Next steps